About me

 Many people come to therapy not because they are “broken,” but because their nervous system has learned to survive in ways that are no longer sustainable.

-This work may be especially supportive for people who feel wary of being seen, who have tried therapy before and felt overwhelmed, or who are seeking depth and understanding without pressure or urgency.
+I offer a collaborative, non-pathologizing space that moves at your pace.
+This work may be especially supportive if you feel wary of being seen, have felt overwhelmed in therapy before, or are seeking depth without pressure.

 Qualifications and development trainings